pheymann/rest-refactoring-test/README.md

 will create a request with random `name` and `age` and send it to both services.
 It will then compare the responses and log possible differences.
 This step is repeated 100 times as configured.

+Besides the random generation or selection of values you are also able to load data from a database, e.g. if you need existing user ids.

 ## Dependecies
 This library is build with:
  - Free Mondas provided by [Cats](https://github.com/typelevel/cats) to build the library api